hashin/jekyll-now/_posts/2019-03-21-and-then-we-spoke-in-the-tongues-that-chose-us.markdown

 ---
 layout: post
-title: And then we spoke in the tongues that chose us.
+title: And then we spoke in tongues that chose us.
 image: 'https://images.indianexpress.com/2017/08/divya-goyal-image-759.jpg'
 date: '2019-03-21 00:25:39'
 published: true